ZeyuBa/ChatGLM-6B_LoRA_TalkMate/README.md

 We fine-tuned the LLM with LoRA and got a TalkMate that speaks like a REAL Human!

-The Test Result using the backbone model and fine-tuned model is:
+The Chat Example using the backbone model and fine-tuned model is here: https://github.com/ZeyuBa/ChatGLM-6B_LoRA_TalkMate/tree/main/chat_example

 BlEU Score and Train loss is: